smnorris/roadintegrator/README.md

         psql -c "CREATE DATABASE roadintegrator" postgres

-Above creates and runs a container called `postgis` with a postgres server and db available on the port specified by the $PGPORT environment variable (configurable in `environment.yml`)
+Above creates and runs a container called `postgis` with a postgres server and db available on the port specified by the `$PGPORT` environment variable (configurable in `environment.yml`)

-As long as you don't remove this container, it will retain all the data you put in it.
+As long as you do not remove this container, it will retain all the data you put in it.
 If you have shut down Docker or the container, start it up again with this command:

           docker start postgis

 ## Usage

-1. Manually download As Built Roads to `source_data/ABR.gdb/ABR_ROAD_SECTION_LINE`
+1. Manually extract `WHSE_FOREST_TENURE.ABR_ROAD_SECTION_LINE` from BCGW, save to file `source_data/ABR.gdb/ABR_ROAD_SECTION_LINE`

 2. Download all other sources and load all data to the postgres db: